chikuzen/DCTFilter/readme.md

 		These correspond to scaling factors for the 4 rows and columns of the 4x4 DCT blocks.
 		The leftmost parameter corresponds to the top row, left column.

-	chroma:	0 = copy from source
+	chroma:	0 = copy from source (on RGB, B and R planes are copied).
 			1 = process (default)
 			2 = do not process nor copy, output will be trash.
+			note: alpha will be copied anytime.

 	opt: Specify which CPU optimization are used.
 		0 = use c++ routine.